MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/maintain-servers.md

 ---
 title: Taking an Azure Stack HCI server offline for maintenance
-description: This topic provides guidance on how to properly pause and resume servers running the Azure Stack HCI operating system using Windows PowerShell and Windows Admin Center.
+description: This topic provides guidance on how to properly pause, drain, and resume servers running the Azure Stack HCI operating system using Windows Admin Center and PowerShell.
 author: khdownie
 ms.author: v-kedow
 ms.topic: how-to